 Depending on the part complexity, different compliance costs are also to be expected.
 The companies emphasized that switching to RoHS compliant products without using the exemption would require a disruptive amount of work and investments.
-Adapting an alternative optical glass will likely require a nearly complete, redesign of the products in the scope of the exemption.
+Adapting alternative glass and glass filters will like require a nearly complete redesign of the products in the scope of the exemption.
 This would need to be done with a finite availability of resources and specialized engineers, a high proportion of custom parts, extensive testing, and re-qualification requirements before products could be marketed.
-Increased capacity of test facilities would also be required to verify in parallel a larger than normal range of products - many of which are already taxed beyond capabilities to accommodate unrelated changes to the EU IVDR/MDR and created by Brexit.
+Increased capacity of facilities would also be required to verify in parallel a larger than normal range of products- many of which are already taxed beyond capabilities to accommodate unrelated changes to the EU IVDR/MDR and created by Brexit.

 Given the fact that new products drive long-term company growth, the time spent sustaining existing products directly impacts the company's growth, resulting in a large opportunity cost.
 Further, significant testing must be done to ensure that alterations will not affect the quality and performance of the final product since T&M equipment is particularly sensitive to component, material, and manufacturing changes.
-Therefore, considering the number of products affected by this restriction, the expected amount of investments to comply with the restriction would be more than [CONF.]
+Therefore, considering the number of products affected by this restriction, the expected investments to comply with the restriction would be approximately [CONF.]
 EUR (rounded).
 Additional costs due to loss of efficiencies and additional R&D spending at companies' suppliers are to be expected.

-Therefore, the non-renewal of the Annex III, exemption 13(a) exemption would have significant impacts on their business and customers.
+Therefore, the non-renewal of the Annex III exemption 13(b) exemption would have significant impacts on their business and customers.
 The companies reported that due to the specificity of the equipment, there are no known methods to produce compliant equipment (cf. Annex I to this report for details on product groups) meeting the specific performance specifications of production today.
+Should the exemption not be renewed, this equipment would have to be withdrawn from the EEA market.

 As a consequence of these technical and practical challenges, the TMC manufacturers anticipate loss of business in the EEA.
-The direct cost of a non-renewal of the exemption is represented by the loss of the contribution to the EEA economy of the EBIT generated by manufacturers using lead (Pb) in optical glass.
+The direct cost of a non-renewal of the exemption is represented by the loss of the contribution to the EEA economy of the EBIT generated by manufacturers using lead (Pb) and cadmium (Cd) in filter glasses.
 The relevant economic measure to quantify this economic impact is given by EBIT.
 The monetization (net present value, NPV, with 4% discount rate) of this economic impact (lost EBIT) is reported below.

-Therefore, if Annex III, exemption 13(a) would not be renewed, it is estimated that manufacturers of test and measurement equipment using lead (Pb) in white glasses used for optical applications would face a net EBIT loss of approximately [CONF.]
+Therefore, if Annex III, exemption 13(b) would not be renewed,13 it is estimated that manufacturers of test and measurement equipment using cadmium (Cd) and lead (Pb) in filter glasses and glasses used for reflectance standards would face a net EBIT loss of approximately [CONF.]
 EUR/year.
 Over four years, the total impact is expected to be approximately [CONF.]
-EUR (NPV, 4% d.r.) for the manufacturers.
+EUR (NPV, 4% d.r.)14 for the manufacturers.